Skywalker family

 The Skywalker family is a fictional legendary human family in the Star Wars franchise.
 Within the series' fictional universe, the Skywalkers are presented as a bloodline with strong inherent capabilities related to the Force and sometimes lightsaber skills.
-Luke Skywalker, his twin sister Princess Leia Organa, and their father Darth Vader are central characters in the original Star Wars film trilogy.
-Darth Vader, in his previous identity as Anakin Skywalker, is a lead character in the prequel film trilogy and so is his wife and the twins' mother Padmé Amidala; while his mother Shmi is a minor character in the first and second films respectively.
-Leia and Han Solo's son, Ben Solo, renamed himself Kylo Ren and is the main antagonist in the sequel film trilogy.
+Luke Skywalker, his twin sister Princess Leia Organa, and their father, Darth Vader, are central characters in the original Star Wars film trilogy.
+Darth Vader, in his previous identity as Anakin Skywalker, is a lead character in the prequel film trilogy and so is his wife and the twins' mother, Padmé Amidala; while his mother, Shmi, is a minor character in the first and second films.
+Leia and Han Solo's son, Ben Solo, renamed himself Kylo Ren and is the main antagonist in the sequel film trilogy, while they and Luke serve as supporting characters.
 Shmi, Padmé, and Han are the only members who are not Force-sensitive.
 The Skywalker bloodline, alongside the Palpatine bloodline, are the two bloodlines that are the strongest with the Force.

 History

 In terms of the series' internal chronology, the Skywalkers first appeared in the 1999 film Star Wars: Episode I – The Phantom Menace.
-In this film, Jedi Knight Qui-Gon Jinn discovers Shmi Skywalker and her son Anakin as slaves on the planet Tatooine.
+In this film, Jedi Master Qui-Gon Jinn discovers Shmi Skywalker and her son, Anakin, as slaves on the planet Tatooine.
 Shmi informs Qui-Gon that Anakin has no father, leading Qui-Gon to suggest that Anakin is a product of midi-chlorians (Force-imparting microorganisms).
 As the film progresses, Anakin leaves Tatooine to begin his Jedi training.

 Star Wars: Episode II – Attack of the Clones (2002) reveals that, in Anakin's absence, Shmi has married Cliegg Lars, becoming the stepmother of Owen.
 Shmi later dies after being kidnapped and taken away by Tusken Raiders.
 Owen tells Anakin they are stepbrothers and later marries Beru Whitesun.
 Anakin secretly marries Naboo Senator Padmé Amidala at the end of the film.

 In Star Wars: Episode III – Revenge of the Sith (2005), Padme dies giving birth to twins, Luke and Leia.
 Luke is raised by Beru and Owen Lars on Tatooine.
 Leia is raised by Senator Bail Organa and Queen Breha Organa on Alderaan.
 Anakin, who has since become the Sith Lord Darth Vader, is unaware of his children's birth.
 The twins soon became part of the Rebel Alliance following the deaths of their adoptive families at the hands of the Empire.
 Neither of the twins know of their relation until the events of Star Wars: Episode VI – Return of the Jedi (1983).